cocos-creator/creator-api-docs-2.x/en/classes/Texture2D.md

 ##### Methods

-  - [`update`](#update) Update texture options, not available in Canvas render mode. image, format, premultiplyAlpha can not be updated in native.
+  - [`update`](#update) Update texture options, not available in Canvas render mode.
   - [`getPixelWidth`](#getpixelwidth) Get width in pixels.
   - [`getPixelHeight`](#getpixelheight) Get height of in pixels.
   - [`getContentSize`](#getcontentsize) Get content size.